deeptavker/piNNS/docs/neighbour.md

 ![alt text](https://github.com/deeptavker/MPS/blob/master/analysis/pics/speedup.png)

+##### 3.2 Case study

-##### 3.2 For a case of 3D landslide, the overall speedup is over **1.45x** which is not much less than the theoretical speedup of **1.66x** if the neighbour search is considered to consume **40%** of the computation time and the GPU essentially blazes through the search.
+For a case of 3D landslide, the overall speedup is over **1.45x** which is not much less than the theoretical speedup of **1.66x** if the neighbour search is considered to consume **40%** of the computation time and the GPU essentially blazes through the search.
 For this test, the values of `MAX_NEIGHB` and `THREADS_PER_BLOCK` were set to *1500* and *512* respectively.
 The number of particles was equal to *264815*.

-##### 3.3 Variation of time with respect to `THREADS_PER_BLOCK`.
+##### 3.3 Variation of time with respect to `THREADS_PER_BLOCK`

 The plots are for different number of particles.
 Throughout the tests, `MAX_NEIGHB` is set to *1500*.

 ![alt text](https://github.com/deeptavker/MPS/blob/master/analysis/pics/threads.png)

-##### 3.4 Variation of time with respect to `MAX_NEIGHB`.
-These tests show that in case of GPU, memory considerations become critical to speedup.
+##### 3.4 Variation of time with respect to `MAX_NEIGHB`

+The value of this parameter directly dictates the size of the `neighb` array.
+These tests show that in case of GPU, memory considerations become critical to speedup because of the memory transfers from device to host of the `neighb` array.

 Following are plots which depict curves in which `MAX_NEIGHB` is varied while keeping number of particles constant.
 Time taken for NNS is recorded for Parallel and Serial neighbour search functions.
 Speedup is also compared.
-As can be seen, memory transfers are handled quite easily by the CPU but for the GPU code, they slow down the code by a certain amount.
+As can be seen, increasing memory transfers (for the `neighb` array) are handled quite easily by the CPU but for the GPU code, memory transfers slow down the code by a certain amount.
 This demonstrates the *throughput optimisation* in GPUs as compared to *Latency Optimisation* in CPUs.

 ![alt text](https://github.com/deeptavker/MPS/blob/master/analysis/pics/parallel_max_neighb.png)